A helpful guide to teaching about digraphs at home or in school. When and how they are best taught, teaching strategies and free digraph worksheets.

 What Are the Most Common Digraphs?

-The symbols between forward slashes / / are used to represent phonemes in the UK Government’s Letters and Sounds phonics programme*.
+The letters between forward slashes / / are used to represent phonemes in the UK Government’s Letters and Sounds phonics programme1.
 The green symbols in round brackets are used in the International Phonetic Alphabet.

 Frequency of Digraphs and Trigraphs in Words from a Large Vocabulary List